 There are a few different boatmen offering trips but we went with Des Lavelle of Lavelle’s Skellig Trips.
 As I mentioned, I went in August 2014 and the cost at that time was €50 per person.
-You can find contact details for Des here and I highly recommend a trip to the islands with him.
 It takes minimum 40 – 60 minutes to get to the island and you need a strong stomach: weather conditions were optimal the day we went but it was still quite choppy.

 Once you arrive, you have plenty of time to explore the parts of the island that are accessible.
 Skellig Michael became the site of a monastic settlement in the 6th Century.
 The monks would descend the 600 steps of the island every morning to fish in the waters, before returning up to their beehive cells, 160 metres above sea level, to pray, study and tend to the gardens.

 There are three sets of steps up to the monastery, but only the South Steps are accessible to the public.
 It is hard to imagine that the steps and the beehive cells, carefully constructed to ensure no rainwater would get through the stone, were built by monks with just the stone that existed on the island available to them.